 Sound familiar?

-At Acton Circle, we’ve so many nonprofit annual reports—fast, focused, and aligned with your mission.
-We typically work on a 2–3 week timeline, but the smoother the start, the better the finish.
+At Acton Circle, we’ve guided dozens of nonprofits through annual report season—making the process fast and focused, while ensuring the final product stays true to their mission.
+We typically work on a 2–4 week timeline, but the smoother the start, the better the finish.
 So let’s talk about what to prepare before we begin.

 1. Organize Your Annual Report Content